Are energy-efficient homes more valuable for resale in Connecticut?

-While going green is good for the environment, it can also be good for a homeowner’s wallet – energy efficient homes is the #1 home improvement that is appealing to to all homebuyers.
+While going green is good for the environment, can also be good for your wallet.

-That piece of information can be valuable to home sellers who are looking to get the value for their home this fall.
-Home improvements that also reduce utility bills – such as skylights and energy-efficient heating, ventilation and cooling systems – may be the investments that ensure a seller’s home will get top dollar and multiple offers.
+This information can be valuable to home sellers who are looking to improve the value of their homes.
+Home improvements that reduce utility bills may be THE investment that will get a seller top dollar and multiple offers.

-Your CT windows will have a major effect on how much you pay for energy in the winter and summer months.
-Vinyl replacement windows are one of the most energy efficient options available: these types of windows are extremely effective insulators for your home, due in part to the windows low U-factor.
+Your windows have a major effect on how much you pay for energy in both the winter and summer months.
+Vinyl replacement windows are one of the most energy-efficient options available!
+They are extremely effective insulators for your home, due in part to the windows low U-factor.

-Basically, a U-factor score measures the heat loss or gain through a material, so the lower the value, the greater the window’s resistance is to heat flow and the higher its insulation.
-Also, vinyl windows are recyclable so eventually, when you replace them, they can be reused to make new resources for other homeowners.
-Vinyl replacement windows easily meet all of Energy Star’s eco-friendly criteria, which qualify you for federal tax credits, a great benefit for any homeowner.
+Basically, a U-factor score measures the heat loss or gain through a material.
+The lower the value, the greater the window’s resistance is to heat flow and the higher its insulation.
+Energy Star vinyl replacement windows meet all of Energy Star’s eco-friendly criteria.
+And you could qualify for federal tax credits.
+Also, vinyl windows are recyclable so eventually, when you replace them, they can be reused to make new resources.

-As a CT homeowner, your home is a big investment and an important part of your life.
+As a Connecticut homeowner, your home is a big investment and an important part of your life.
 Replacing old mismatched or drab windows can vastly improve the look of your home and the value of your investment.
-Even if you are not planning on selling your home in the near future, replacement windows make you the envy of the neighborhood and increase the comfort level within your home.
+Replacement windows will increase the comfort level within your home.

 Fiberglass doors insulate up to five times better than wood doors.
-Fiberglass entry doors do not conduct heat, which minimizes the exchange of heat between the two sides of the door, and in the winter, your door will be warm to the touch.
+Fiberglass entry doors do not conduct heat.
+This minimizes the exchange of heat between the two sides of the door.
+During the winter months, your door will actually be warm to the touch.

 According to EnergyStar.gov, replacing drafty doors with energy-efficient doors that meet Energy Star requirements lowers energy bills by 7-15%.
-Each of our doors is sturdily constructed of durable fiberglass or steel around an insulated core, and then finished with triple-seal weather-stripping to maximize energy savings.
+When we install a replacement door it is finished with triple-seal weather-stripping to maximize energy savings.